HallettLab/plant-microbe-seminar/content/post/2021-11-03-mason-2013/index.md

 **What they did:**

-They grew multiple populations of three species of sunflowers under the same controlled environmental conditions.
+They grew multiple populations of three species of sunflowers under the same controlled environmental conditions in growth chambers.

-They asked how leaf economic spectrum (resource conservative vs. acquisitive) related traits change at different developmental stages.
+They asked how leaf economic spectrum (resource conservative vs. acquisitive) related traits change at different developmental stages (juvenile, not budding, budding, pre-reproductive, flowering, fruiting).

 **Findings:**

-Traits did vary over development, but with inconsistent patterns.
+Traits did vary over development, juveniles were especially different, but with inconsistent patterns.
 Some traits (photosynthetic rate, leaf nitrogen, LMA) had huge variation (2/3 of all variability even across species).

 **Why it's interesting:**